carissalow/rapids/docs/features/feature-introduction.md

     ```

 ## Sensor Parameters
 Each sensor configuration section has a "parameters" subsection (see `#2` in the example).
 These are parameters that affect different aspects of how the raw data is downloaded, and processed.
-The `TABLE` parameter exists for every sensor, but some sensors will have extra parameters like [`[PHONE_LOCATIONS]`](../phone-locations/).
+The `CONTAINER` parameter exists for every sensor, but some sensors will have extra parameters like [`[PHONE_LOCATIONS]`](../phone-locations/).
 We explain these parameters in a table at the top of each sensor documentation page.

 ## Sensor Providers
 Each sensor configuration section can have zero, one or more behavioral feature **providers** (see `#3` in the example).
 A provider is a script created by the core RAPIDS team or other researchers that extracts behavioral features for that sensor.
 In this example, accelerometer has two providers: RAPIDS (see `#4`) and PANDA (see `#5`).